 Knee Osteoarthritis — Keep Moving, Working and Living Without Surgery

-Knee osteoarthritis (also called OA or gonarthrosis) is one of the most common orthopedic conditions in adults over 45 — but it is not a life sentence, and for the vast majority of patients joint replacement can be avoided if focused physiotherapy starts in time.
+Knee osteoarthritis (also called OA or gonarthrosis) is one of the most common causes of chronic knee pain in adults over 45 — but it is not a life sentence, and for the vast majority of patients joint replacement can be avoided if focused physiotherapy starts in time.
 Properly dosed exercise produces −12 points pain and +10 points function (Fransen, BJSM 2015, n=3,514) — and the effect is preserved months after formal treatment ends.

 - A clear diagnosis.
 KL grade, cartilage status, contributing factors (muscle strength, limb alignment, loading habits).